 Adding something new to an existing structure is always a matter of trial and error.
 Our approach is to respect and to learn from the existing building and only then to design new elements for it.
 The ideals of the museum’s founder and the museum itself both served as valuable signposts for our redesign.

 Sakakida was born in 1976 in Shiga Prefecture.
 In 2001, he completed the master’s program at the Kyoto Institute of Technology’s Graduate School of Science and Technology and joined Nihon Sekkei, Inc. In 2003, he established Sakaida Tomoyuki Design Office, and in 2008, founded an architect firm, New Materials Research Laboratory, with contemporary artist, Hiroshi Sugimoto.
-As a partner architect of Sugimoto, he has designed many projects, including the Izu Photo Museum (2009, Shizuoka); London Gallery (2009, 2011, Tokyo); Christie’s Tokyo Office (2012, Tokyo); OAK Omotesando, Sahsya Kanetanaka (2013 Tokyo); Glass Tea House (2014 Venice); and Isetan Salone (2015 Tokyo).
-A first-class registered architect, he is the director of New Material Research Laboratory.
+As a partner architect of Sugimoto, he has designed many projects, including the Izu Photo Museum (2009, Shizuoka); London Gallery (2009, 2011, Tokyo); Christie’s Tokyo Office (2012, Tokyo); OAK Omotesando, Sahsya Kanetanaka (2013, Tokyo); Glass Tea House (2014, Venice); and Isetan Salone (2015, Tokyo).
+A class-1 registered architect, he is the director of New Material Research Laboratory.
 He is also currently teaching at the Kyoto University of Art and Design.